zon-cx/bolt/README.md

 - MCP Tools only (more coming soon)

 It is currently using OpenAI as the LLM for chat completion.
+All users information (namely current session with the bot as well as mcp server auth tokens) are only stored in memory for now.

 ## Installation